rnakato/DROMPAplus/docs/content/drompa/PCENRICH.rst

 In such cases, the genome-wide ChIP/Input enrichment distribution is informative because the technical and biological bias in high throughput sequencing can be minimized.

+Here we show an example according to the sample script ``sample.yeast.sh`` in "tutorial" derectory.

 Download the data
 +++++++++++++++++++++++++++++++